Terms of Service

 The default limit is 10 personal projects/user.
 Please contact our Servicedesk if this is not sufficient.

-In general, git repositories should stay rather small.
-Binary files like images, doc(x) (Microsoft Word) or odt (Open-/Libreoffice) should not be committed into GitLab, as they slow everything down.
-We recommend LRZ Sync+Share for this purpose.
+In general, conventional git repositories should stay rather small.
+Binary files like images, doc(x) (Microsoft Word) or odt (Open-/Libreoffice) and highly dynamic files like logs should not be committed into GitLab, as they slow everything down.
+For this purpose GitLab supports the Git Large File Storage (LFS) extension.

-Because there might be reasons for a larger repository size (e.g. images in thesis projects), there is no storage limit for repositories at the moment.
+Because there might be reasons for a larger repository size, there is no storage limit.
 If your project gets unreasonably large, you will be contacted by the LRZ team to solve this issue.
 We reserve the right to temporarily block write access to large repositories or to deactivate them completely to ensure the stability of GitLab.

 SSH key fingerprint